Parajulibkrm/Covid19-Dashboard-Nepal/Readme.md

 [Here](https://parajulibkrm.github.io/Covid-19-Nepal/)
 ## Dataset

-Since I couldn't find any opensource dataset classifying cases per district, I decided to give it a try myself.
+Since I couldn't find any open source dataset classifying cases per district, I decided to give it a try myself.
 So I made the dataset myself based on data from various news sources.
 The dataset is available in csv format and is open-sourced on **Github!** [(Repo link)](https://github.com/Parajulibkrm/covid19-district-data-nepal)

 > **Note:** The **Dataset** is completely managed by me so might not be upto-date.
 Use at your own discretion.